 Personally, I buy cheap, carry liability and drive them til they drop.
 I have saved many thousands of dollars on car payments and full coverage insurance payments over the years.
 I have taught myself to do many basic repairs so I am lucky in that sense.
 It has helped us raise 3 kids on one income and even though there are days (like this one- I have to fix our 94 minivan that won't start) that I would love a new car with a warranty, I will never regret going thrifty so my kids have a mom at home.

 I always had full coverage on any of my cars that were paid off, mainly because I couldn't afford to buy a different car or replace a broken windshield, etc. I haven't had a car since 1997 and back then I was paying $40.00 a month for complete coverage and my renter's insurance.
-With my renters I had it so that if I lost stuff in a fire or whatever, I could go out an buy completely new stuff.
-To me it is worth it to have more coverage than you might need, especially with people so sue happy now a days.

 If you contact your insurance agent about this issue as someone suggested, t's in their best interest to tell you to keep full coverage.
 That agent is in the business to sell insurance (he gets a commission) and if you think he has your best financial interest in mind you're fooling yourself.